Data-driven exploration of the neutron $^3\text{P}_2$ pairing gap using Cassiopeia A neutron star observational data: Direct $\chi^2$ minimization: Results and Discussion

 In Fig.~\ref{top_one_chi2_comparison_for_objective_type}, we show the evolution of the best (top-1) $\chi^2$ value as a function of the number of valid iterations (\textit{i.e.}, trials that satisfy all imposed constraints) for each optimization type.
 In both cases we perform 10,000 valid cooling simulations.
-During the first $\sim10^{3}$ iterations the single-objective run yields larger $\chi^2$ (worse fit) than the multi-objective run; beyond $\sim10^{3}$ iterations it temporarily attains a smaller $\chi^2$.
-However, near $\sim7\times10^{3}$ iterations the multi-objective run overtakes, achieving a lower top-1 $\chi^2$ thereafter.
-In this way, the multi-objective run achieves a better optimization of the neutron $^3\text{P}_2$ pairing gap parameters to the Cas~A observational data.
+During the first $\sim10^{3}$ iterations the single-objective run yields larger $\chi^2$ (worse fit) than the multi-objective run. {However, after $10{,}000$ TPE trials, the best $\chi^{2}$ achieved by the single-objective optimization remains lower than that of the multi-objective optimization.
+To obtain the final best-fit solutions, we further apply a local refinement stage using the Nelder-Mead simplex method, initialized from the top 10 TPE candidates for each optimization.
+After this refinement, we obtain $\chi^{2}\simeq 30.251$ for the single-objective case and $\chi^{2}\simeq 30.445$ for the multi-objective case.}

-In Fig.~\ref{objective_type_gap_and_tc}(a), we plot the top-5 resulting gap functions (darker curves correspond to lower $\chi^2$) for both optimization types.
-The black vertical dashed line marks the neutron Fermi momentum at the inner-crust/outer-core boundary, while the green vertical dashed line indicates the neutron Fermi momentum at the center of the star.
+{In Fig.~\ref{objective_type_gap_and_tc}(a), we plot the five best gap functions identified by the TPE optimization for each optimization type, with darker curves corresponding to lower $\chi^{2}$.
+Among these, the final best-fit solution obtained after the subsequent Nelder-Mead refinement is highlighted by a thicker and darker curve.} The black vertical dashed line marks the neutron Fermi momentum at the inner-crust/outer-core boundary, while the green vertical dashed line indicates the neutron Fermi momentum at the center of the star.
 Thus, values to the right of the vertical green line (shaded region) are not realized inside the neutron star and therefore do not affect the thermal evolution; this explains the comparatively large uncertainty in the $k_2$ parameter observed in Figs.~\ref{parameter_relation_comparison_for_objective_type}(e) and \ref{parameter_relation_comparison_for_objective_type}(j).
 Consequently, the neutron $^3\mathrm{P}_2$ pairing is physically relevant from the density where its critical temperature falls below that of the neutron ${}^{1}\mathrm{S}_0$ (singlet) pairing up to the stellar center.
 In other words, for cooling the momentum-dependent critical temperatures---including the ${}^{1}\mathrm{S}_0$ reference---matter more than the bare shape of $\Delta(k_{\mathrm{Fn}})$.